Intermesh/groupoffice-docs/using/support.rst

 Migration of tickets
 ````````````````````

 The migration from the :ref:`tickets` module is easy.
-Log into the command line on the Group-Office server, navigate to the
+Log into the command line on the GroupOffice server, navigate to the
 source subdirectory (normally ``/usr/share/groupoffice/``) and run the following command:

 ``sudo -u www-data php /usr/share/groupoffice/cli.php business/support/Tools/migrate  --userId=1 -c=/etc/groupoffice/config.php``